The Bogoliubov free energy functional II. The dilute limit: Existence of minimizers and phase transition

 \begin{theorem}[Existence of canonical minimizers for $T=0$] Assume the interaction potential fulfils the assumptions of Theorem \ref{thm:existencecanonicalepositiveT}.
 If we assume in addition that $\widehat{V}\in C^{3}(\mathbb{R}^3)$ and that all derivatives of $\widehat{V}$ up to third order are bounded, then there exists a minimizer for the canonical minimization problem \eqref{cmin} at $T=0$. \end{theorem}

 Let us now recall the results concerning the existence of phase transitions in our model.
-Our first result shows that Bose--Einstein Condensation and superfluidity are equivalent in these models.
+Our first result shows that Bose--Einstein Condensation and pairing are connected in these models.